Corporate governance guidelines and additional policies

 Committee Funding.
 The Corporation will provide each Board committee with sufficient funds to discharge the committee's responsibilities in accordance with its charter.

 Committee Self-Evaluation.
-At least annually, each of the Board committees will conduct an evaluation of its performance and effectiveness, and will consider whether any changes to the committee's charter are appropriate.
+At least annually, the Chair of each Board committee will lead such committee in evaluating its performance and effectiveness, including consideration whether any changes to the committee's charter are appropriate.

 Committee Reports.
 The Chair of each Board committee will report to the full Board on the activities of his or her committee, including the results of the committee's self-evaluation and any recommended changes to the committee's charter.

 At least annually, the independent directors, in a process overseen by the Lead Director in conjunction with the Compensation Committee, will review the performance of the CEO in light of the Corporation's goals and objectives.